Daughters of Bilitis: National conventions

 In 1960, the DOB held their first convention in San Francisco.
 Press releases announcing the convention were sent to local radio and newspapers, prompting San Francisco Chronicle columnist Herb Caen to direct a jab at Russell Wolden and publicize the convention, writing: "Russ Wolden, if no one else, will be interested to learn that the Daughters of Bilitis will hold their nat'l convention here May 27–30.
 They're the female counterparts of the Mattachine Society — and one of the convention highlights will be an address by Atty.
 Morris Lowenthal titled, 'The Gay Bar in the Courts.'
 Oh brother.
 I mean sister.
 Come to think of it, I don't know what I mean...."
 The blurb was reprinted in the March issue of The Ladder.

 Two hundred women attended the conference, as did the San Francisco police, who came to check if any of the DOB members were wearing men's clothes.
 Del Martin brought them inside to see all the women wearing dresses, stockings and heels.
-The attendees listened to speakers, including a debate between two attorneys about the legality and morality of gay bars, a presentation by the American Civil Liberties Union, and an Episcopal priest who "served up damnation with dessert", as he went on a "tirade" reminding the audience they were sinners, to which they listened politely.
-The DOB also gave awards to men who were allied with them, whom they called "Sons of Bilitis", or SOBs, including their lawyer, photographer, and members of the Mattachine Society who assisted them with the convention.
+The attendees listened to speakers, including a debate between two attorneys about the legality and morality of gay bars, a presentation by the American Civil Liberties Union, and an Episcopal priest who "served up damnation with dessert".
+He went on a "tirade" telling the audience they were sinners, to which they listened politely.
+The DOB gave awards to men who were allied with them, whom they called "Sons of Bilitis", or SOBs.
+These included their lawyer, photographer, and members of the Mattachine Society who assisted them with the convention.

-The second national convention, held in 1962, was also notable for its being covered on television on the KTTV's Confidential File, a nationally syndicated show; this was probably the first American national broadcast that specifically covered lesbianism.
+The second national convention, held in 1962, was notable for being covered on television on the KTTV's Confidential File, a nationally syndicated show.
+This was probably the first American national broadcast that specifically covered lesbianism.
 The DOB held further conventions every two years until 1968.
 Cleo Bonner, under the name Cleo Glenn, gave the welcoming address at the 1964 convention.